patrickziegler/strava-heatmap-proxy/README.md

 ## References

 1. Discussion in https://github.com/bertt/wmts/issues/2 revealed the importance of `CloudFront-*` parameters
-1. https://github.com/erik/strava-heatmap-proxy is following a similar approach but is designed as a Cloudflare worker
+1. https://github.com/erik/strava-heatmap-proxy is following a similar approach but is designed to be a Cloudflare worker

 ## License